TheExGenesis/TheExGeneisis/index.md

 I _aggressively dig_ the universe, this world, and human experience so I'm spending every moment of my life deliberately building a grand theory of everything.
 Because of that I'm into memes, art, geopolitics, complex systems, computer science, in that order.
 Something tells me I won't be done before I'm too old but by then I'll have stories to tell the grandkids and isn't that what being a person is all about anyway?

-I run a blog here as well, you can see all my posts [here](blog.html).
+There's a blog here as well, you can see all my posts [here](blog.html).
 I recommend taking a look at these, if you're new:

 - [Dream supplies](_posts/dream-supplies)
 - [The Mind and Other Incipient Ecologies](_posts/the-mind-and-other-incipient-ecologies)

+About once a week, I send out 5 obscure things I find online as an [_Offering_](_projects/the-altar.md) to the gods of the internet.
+{% include mailing-signup.html %}

-To know about my projects and other things I've done check out the [vault](vault.md)
+To learn about my projects and other things I've done check out the [vault](vault.md)

 [@ExGenesis on Twitter](https://twitter.com/home)